ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned implementing zipmap recursively.
 - Learned general recursion practice across a few exercises.
 - Learned transforming functions into new functions.
+- Learned why you'd want to transform a function instead of rewriting it.